Flora and fauna of Greenland: Flora

 310 species of vascular plants were said to be found in Greenland in 2019, including 15 endemic species.
 Although individual plants can be profuse in favourable situations, relatively few plant species tend to be represented in a given place.

 In northern Greenland, the ground is covered with a carpet of mosses and low-lying shrubs such as dwarf willows and crowberries.
 Flowering plants in the north include yellow poppy, Pedicularis, and Pyrola.
 Plant life in southern Greenland is more abundant, and certain plants, such as the dwarf birch and willow, may grow several feet high.

 The only natural forest in Greenland is found in the Qinngua Valley.
-The forest consists of mainly of downy birch (Betula pubescens) and grey-leaf willow (Salix glauca), growing up to 7–8 m tall. although 9 stands of conifers had been cultivated elsewhere by 2007.
+The forest consists mainly of downy birch (Betula pubescens) and grey-leaf willow (Salix glauca), growing up to 7–8 m tall, although nine stands of conifers had been cultivated elsewhere by 2007.

 Horticulture shows a certain degree of success.
 Plants such as broccoli, radishes, spinach, leeks, lettuce, turnips, chervil, potatoes and parsley are grown up to considerable latitudes, while the very south of the country also rears asters, Nemophila, mignonette, rhubarb, sorrel and carrots.
 Over the decade to 2007, the growing season lengthened by as much as three weeks.

 In the 13th-century Konungs skuggsjá (King's mirror), it is stated that the old Norsemen tried in vain to raise barley.
 Recent research from archaeological digs on Greenland by the National Museum in Copenhagen discovered barley grains and concluded that the Vikings were able to grow barley.

 Fauna

 Land mammals

-Among the large land mammals are the musk ox, the caribou, the polar bear and the white Arctic wolf.
+Among the large land mammals are the musk ox, the reindeer, the polar bear and the white Arctic wolf.
 Other familiar mammals in Greenland include the Arctic hare, collared lemming, Beringian ermine and Arctic fox.
-Caribou hunting is of considerable cultural importance to the people of Greenland.
+Reindeer hunting is of considerable cultural importance to the people of Greenland.

 Domesticated land mammals include dogs, which were introduced by the Inuit, as well as such European-introduced species as goats, Greenlandic sheep, oxen and pigs, which are raised in modest numbers in the south.